Sage222/SageGSlide/README.md

 Changelog 5.2 11/2/2025
 Complete re-write with Debug outputs, retries on failures and using Method: mediaItems.batchGet to avoid Google auth issues.

+Changelog 6.1 13/2/2025
+Moved to GUI interface for Album Selection.
+Minor tweaks.